“I wouldn't say he's stupid. A little naive, maybe.”

 You're talking with a friend about a book that you both read.
 Your friend says that one of the characters is stupid.
 You don't exactly agree with that description, although you understand why your friend would say that.
-You say:
+You say this in response to his review.

 I wouldn't say he's stupid.
 A little naive, maybe.